frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 This technique uses a pre-processing step to store information about minimum values in intervals of the array.
 After building a sparse table in $O(n \log n)$, it allows answering minimum queries over any range in $O(1)$.

-### Binary Indexed Tree (BIT)
+### The Fenwick Tree

-The Binary Indexed Tree (BIT), also known as the Fenwick Tree, is an efficient data structure designed to handle dynamic cumulative frequency tables.
-It was introduced by Peter M. Fenwick in 1994 in his paper "A new data structure for cumulative frequency tables."
+The Fenwick Tree, also know as Binary Indexed Tree (BIT), is an efficient data structure designed to handle dynamic cumulative frequency tables.
+It was introduced by Peter M. Fenwick in 1994 in his paper _"A new data structure for cumulative frequency tables."_

-The BIT allows two main operations in $O(\log n)$ time:
+The Fenwick tree allows two main operations in $O(\log n)$ time:

 1. Compute the sum of elements in a range (range query)
 2. Update the value of an individual element (point update)

-These characteristics make the BIT ideal for applications involving frequent updates and queries, such as competitive programming problems and real-time data analysis.Consider the following problem: given an array $A$ of size $n$, efficiently perform the following operations:
+These characteristics make the Fenwick tree ideal for applications involving frequent updates and queries, such as competitive programming problems and real-time data analysis.
+Consider the following problem: given an array $A$ of size $n$, efficiently perform the following operations:

 1. Update the value of an element at a specific position
 2. Compute the sum of elements in a range $[l, r]$